Birthing Naturally– What's in it for You and Baby?

 My team being my doula, my husband and two midwives were amazing at helping me when I needed help, being there for me, making gentle suggestions, but I was always running the show.
 No one gave me orders.
 They were just always there for me and it felt wonderful.

-If you’d like to learn more, Debra Woods, one of the Doulas of Vancouver, teaches a very informative class, Ecstatic Birth Seminar, which incorporates preparation to birth naturally.
+If you’d like to learn more, Debra Woods, one of the Doulas of Vancouver, teaches a very informative class, Conscious Birth Series which incorporates preparation to birth naturally.

 In the end I didn't have the tranquil, ecstatic birth I had read about.
 It was intense and at times it felt too intense to handle.
 But I wouldn't describe it as painful.
 I'm so happy I felt everything and was present for the journey.
 I wouldn't change a thing and can't wait for another home birth experience.